zhengyuf/PointAvatar/README.md

 We train our models with a single Nvidia 80GB A100 GPU.
 It's also possible to train PointAvatar with less CUDA memory by limiting the number of points.
 For e.g., with a 24GB Quadro RTX 6000, you can set `train.max_points_training` and `point_cloud.max_points` to 240000.
-For evaluation, by default the latest checkpoint is used.
+For evaluation, by default, the latest checkpoint is used.
 To reduce memory usage, you can use earlier checkpoints by adding `—-checkpoint 60` (or 55).
 ## Citation
 If you find our code or paper useful, please cite as:
 ```